alexrkaufman/pytla/README.md

   readonly: [true/false]
   AEA: [true/false]
   signed: [true/false]

+MYREGISTER:
+  register: 0xFE
+  fnname: myregister
+  description: >
+  This is my very own register.
+I can write a signed integer to it or read it back.
+  readonly: true
+  AEA: false
+  signed: true
 ```

 You can name your register whatever you'd like and name the function for